jcheminform/useful-queries/articles.i.md

 <sparql>mostCitedArticles</sparql>

-It lists the 10 most cited articles:
+It lists the 10 <topic>most cited</topic> articles:

 <out>mostCitedArticles</out>

 ## Articles citing retracted articles

-For example, you may be interested which articles are citing retracted articles.
+For example, you may be interested which articles are citing <topic>retracted article</topic>s.
 The following query can be used for this:

 <sparql>citingRetractions</sparql>